Community Members

 Representing:

 Sheila Cáceres is a Data Manager for the Atlantic and Indian Oceans Regional Center of Seabed 2030, a project to inspire the complete mapping of the world's ocean by 2030.
-She is based out of Lamont Doherty Earth Observatory of Columbia University.
+She is based out of Lamont-Doherty Earth Observatory of Columbia University in New York City.

 LinkedInFacebook